Academic Certificate in Library Information Technology

 - perform readers advisory services and collection development analysis for a selected group of authors or genres

-Courses taken for the Certificate in Library Information Technology may be used also for the Associate of Applied Science degree in Information Management & Design, Library Information Technology Option.
+Courses taken for the Certificate in Library Information Technology may be used also for the Associate of Applied Science degree in Graphic Design and Library Technology, Library Information Technology Track.

 All Library Information Technology courses are web-based distance courses.